cirocosta/docs-tap/scc/authoring-supply-chains.md

 Depending on how TAP has been installed, there will be different ways of achieving such customization of the out of the box supply chains.

-Below you'll find sections covering different setups and how to proceed.
+Below you'll find sections covering diffent ways that supply chains and templates can be authored within the context of profile-based TAP installations.

 ## Providing your own supply chain